RAILROAD SIGNALS of the U.S.

 (semaphores just barely make it onto this list)

-manufacturer of signals are:
+The major manufacturer of American signals are:

 GRS (General Railroad Signal – now Alstom)